taikedz/GoArgs/README.md

 * Parser can opt to ignore unknown flags, or return error on unknown arguments, as-needed.
 * Unpacking methods `Unpack()` and `UnpackExactly()` help extract and assign positional arguments
 * Long-name flags are specified only with double-hyphen notation
-* Short flags notation for boolean flags (`Parser.SetShortFlag("v", "verbose")`)
+* Short flags notation (`Parser.SetShortFlag("v", "verbose")`)
     * Short flags can be combined with single-hyphen notation (e.g. `-eux` for `-e -u -x`, or `-vv` for `-v -v` or `--verbose --verbose`)
-* Help obtainable as string or printed; help arguments printed in declaration order
+* Help obtainable as string or printed; help arguments always listed in declaration order
 * Help flags `--help` and `-h` automatically detected when using `ParseCliArgs()`, except when appearing after first `--`

 Yet to implement:

-* Short flags for non-bool type
 * Compatibility
     * Flag event function (`flag.Func` equivalent)